SoCXin/doc/docs/MCS51/index.rst

 a `JSON-formatted <https://www.json.org/>`_ file named ``compile_commands.json`` that contains structured data about every compilation unit in your project.

-:ref:`arm` supports generating of compilation database using :option:`pio run --target` command and ``compiledb`` target.
+:ref:`stm32` supports generating of compilation database using :option:`pio run --target` command and ``compiledb`` target.
 For example,

 .. code::